Dog Registration & Information

 How do I register my dog(s)?

-Print, fill and sign the Dog Registration Form and return to Council – or complete the form at one of our service centres at Featherston Library, Greytown Library or the Council office at 19 Kitchener Street, Martinborough.
+Fill out and sign the Dog Registration Form that you received via email or post and either print and return to Council in person or email it to us at reg@swdc.govt.nz.
+You can also complete the form at one of our service centres at Featherston Library, Greytown Library or the Council office at 19 Kitchener Street, Martinborough.

 If you have previously registered your dog in South Wairarapa, you should receive your new registration form by post or email.
 Before you return the form: